MiguelCastillo/hash.route.js/README.md

 ```

 5) *: optional parameter values.<br>
 Will match patterns returning whatever parameters are found.
-If a paramter isn't found, the match is will be successfull but the unmatched data isn't returned.
+If a paramter isn't found, the match will be successful but the unmatched data is omitted.
 E.g.

 ``` javascript
 // home -> val1 = "", val2 = ""